-Follow the picture below. connect the battery cables in order 1, 2, 3 and 4.
+Follow the picture below. connect the battery cables in order 1, 2, 3, and 4.
 The final clamp, (4) is grounded on the chassis or engine, this prevents the aforementioned arcing.
-A ground (GRD) is any bare metal on chassis or engine.
+A ground (GRD) is any bare metal on the chassis or engine.

 Alternatives to Jump Cables

-Now I understand if you don’t run the jumpstarting process everyday you may be a little rusty on the details.
-That in mind, I’d consider the Smart jump cable set.
+Now I understand if you don’t run the jumpstarting process every day you may be a little rusty on the details.
+With that in mind, I’d consider the Smart jump cable set.
 It employs a warning indicator light to let you know if you are going wrong.

 It also has a few other tricks, it features a battery state of health and alternator test function.
 The jumpers are offered in 20 ft. length and in gauge 4 cable, you’ll find a link to them here on the “Trunk essentials page”.

 Don’t fancy hooking up another vehicle, or maybe you won’t have access to another power source, then consider the NOCO smart jump pack.
 Truly amazing little tool.
-It has enough power to jump start your car and yet small enough to fit in the glove box (not that you should).
+It has enough power to jump-start your car and yet is small enough to fit in the glove box (not that you should).

 What Causes A Flat Battery?

-A flat of faulty battery is one of the most common problems a vehicle will suffer in it’s lifetime.
+A flat or faulty battery is one of the most common problems a vehicle will suffer in its lifetime.
 The reasons for flat battery however can vary.